calder12/express-starter/README.md

 2. CD into new folder
 3. Run npm install
 4. Run gulp
-5. node ./bin/www or nodemon ./bin/www
+5. npm start or nodemon start